-This is the real difference between a purchase and a “No thanks”.
+Credibility is often the difference between a sale and a “No thanks”.

 - Thought leadership